Evaluation of independent prescribing by therapeutic radiographers and supplementary prescribing by dietitians (TRaDiP)

 This study will be conducted in four phases.

 This study has now begun, and we are working on phase 1 and 2.
-The study will run until July 2022.
+We are also preparing for the phase 3 case studies.
+The study will run until November 2022.

 We always welcome input from patients or carers using dietetic or therapeutic radiographer services.
 If you’d like to help with our work, please contact us on TRADIP@surrey.ac.uk.